digitiser/cyrilpark/README.md

 # Introduction
-This is a community website for Queens Park, Bournemouth, UK
+This is a community website for Cyril Park, Bournemouth, UK

 # Getting Started